pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-aws.md

 # On AWS

-This is a step-by-step guide to install an Aptos node on AWS.
+This is a step-by-step guide to install an Pont node on AWS.
 Follow these steps to configure a validator node and a validator fullnode on separate machines.

 ## Before you proceed